-However, the AFCA may still consider a complaint/dispute lodged after either of these time limits if it considers that exceptional circumstances apply.
-Refer to AFCA website for more details.
+However, AFCA may still consider a complaint or dispute lodged after either of these time limits if it considers that exceptional circumstances apply.
+Refer to the AFCA website for more details.

 AFCA’s contact details are:

-We only ask for and take into account relevant information when deciding on your complaint/dispute.
-You can seek access to information about you that we have relied upon in assessing your complaint/dispute and correct any mistakes or inaccuracies.
+We only ask for and take into account relevant information when deciding on your complaint or dispute.
+You can seek access to information about you that we have relied upon in assessing your complaint or dispute and correct any mistakes or inaccuracies.

-In special circumstances, we may decline to release this information, e.g. if it is protected from disclosure by law, including by privacy legislation, where a claim is being or has been investigated, where the release would prejudice us in relation to your dispute about your insurance cover or your claim or in relation to your complaint/dispute (subject to limited exceptions).
+In special circumstances, we may decline to release this information, for example, if it is protected from disclosure by law, including by privacy legislation, where a claim is being or has been investigated, where the release would prejudice us in relation to your dispute about your insurance cover or your claim or in relation to your complaint or dispute (subject to limited exceptions).
 However, we will not do so unreasonably and we will give you reasons and provide them in writing on request.
-Where an error or mistake in handling your complaint/dispute is identified, we will immediately initiate action to correct it.
+Where an error or mistake in handling your complaint or dispute is identified, we will immediately initiate action to correct it.